 Nothing, it would seem, lasts forever.

-Explore the links on the next page to wrap your mind around even more big questions about life and the cosmos.
+Explore the links below to wrap your mind around even more big questions about life and the cosmos.

 Related HowStuffWorks Articles